open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 If it seems difficult to define default semantics which satisfy WYSIWYG, consider making the property required, which prevents the need to define default semantics.

-NOTE: Doing extra configuration work when properties are not set is attractive because it allows for more terse configuration files.
+NOTE: Doing extra configuration work when properties are not explicitly configured is attractive because it reduces required configuration.
 However, it increases the cognitive load on users, who now have to reference potentially multiple external documents to understand what to expect in the absence of a property.
 WYSIWYG results in configuration files which are more verbose but which are more self-documenting.
 A terse user experience can be achieved by leveraging a higher order templating tool like [helm](https://helm.sh/), where a simplified set of configuration parameters can be interpreted by a template engine to output the full configuration file.
 For example, the [OpenTelemetry Collector Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) accepts a number of presets like `.presets.hostMetrics.enabled: true`, which produce much more verbose collector configuration YAML.

 ### What properties are part of schema?